 Skip to main content

-After various days of hard work, today we’re introducing the Nitrux Update System Tool or nuts.
-In today’s news post, we’ll tell you all about it.
-How it started, why did we create it, and where can you get it?
+After several days of hard work, we’re introducing the Nitrux Update System Tool or nuts today.
+In today’s news post, we’ll tell you about it—how it started, why we created it, and where you can get it.
 Let’s go!

 Nitrux is an immutable Linux distribution, meaning no changes occur to the content of the root directory by default.